Kristina01111000/Drws_site/README.md

 Add a black box around image in https://growingholistically.com/self-renewal-system/ try putting it in two columns, same style as yoga page
 Make podcast page after https://fourelementdoctor.com/dr-w-on-podcasts/ Add podcast page to syracuse natural healing, add to side bar, under directions page, watch dr. W on podcasts here, add a link to DrWalsdorf.com, want to learn more about Dr W and his mission check out drwalsdorf.com

+- figure out why php is not working on syrnatheal site